 $ ./configure --enable-optimizations --prefix=/home/troy/opt/python/python-3.6.1

 Note: The configure line with the --prefix option set.
-This will install python to that particular folder.
-Virtualenv could be used, but in my case is a bit of overkill.
+The build script is instructed to install python to that particular folder.
+We can use a Virtualenv to accomplish the same thing, however, it would be overkill in my situation.
 I just need a separate python 3.6 installation

 that doesn't interfere with the version that the system uses.